 - Geolocation: 91% of detected signs were mapped by our system within two car lengths of their actual locations, and only 57% were mapped within one car length

-These results may not look too bad, but nearly 1 in 10 signs missing from a curb inventory is abysmal considering the impact on the data’s end-users.
+These results may not look too bad, but nearly 1 in 10 signs missing from a digital curb inventory is abysmal considering the impact on the data’s end-users.
 And less than three quarters of the signs that were detected were even accurately interpreted by Curb Converter.
 Overall, that means that only 68% of signs were detected and comprehended perfectly.

 The other side of the coin is that augmented mobile mapping is very effective in other parts of the city.
 In low- to mid-density neighbourhoods, including practically all residential areas, augmented mobile mapping works just about as well as surveying by foot and is up to eight times faster.
 Here are the results in Maywood, a moderately dense residential neighbourhood and the lowest-density area we surveyed:

 - Detection: 98% of curb regulation signs were detected